-Reviews the investigation report and determine whether to refer the matter back for further investigation or, if the investigation is complete.

-- > Dismiss the matter, if the PCC is of the view that no discipline offence has been committed. - Propose an Alternate Dispute Resolution Agreement (ADR), if the complainant and the member will agree. - Refer the matter to the Discipline Committee for a hearing where agreement cannot be obtained (CMRIPS Policy Manual, 2016).
+- Review the investigation report and determine whether to refer the matter back for further investigation or if the investigation is complete. - > Dismiss the matter, if the PCC is of the view that no discipline offence has been committed. - Propose a Complaint Resolution Agreement (CRA). - Order the Complainant to appear before the PCC for a cautionary warning and complete recommended remedial actions. - Refer the matter to the Discipline Committee for a hearing where agreement cannot be obtained (CMRIPS Policy Manual, 2016).

 Initiation of Investigation: The PCC can decide to appoint one or more of its members to do the actual work, or to hire an outside investigator (CMRIPS Policy Manual, 2016).
+There must be a minimum of three members on any one complaint file.